-NYCEDC representing the City of New York plans to lease or develop the parcel in part, whole or in combination with other lands within Hunts Point Food Distribution Center (HPFDC) to either with a tenant who will redevelop the Site or as a development under NYCEDC.
+NYCEDC plans to lease or develop the parcel in part, whole or in combination with other lands within the Hunts Point Food Distribution Center (HPFDC) to either a tenant who will redevelop the Site or as a development under NYCEDC.
 The goal of the redevelopment is to enable and enhance the growth of the City's wholesale food industry in a manner that is consistent with and complementary to the surrounding market use.
-The development may contain or consist of a resiliency-based project that will support the Hunts Point Food Distribution Center during power shortages associated with severe weather events.